Many Black British actors have made the leap across the pond into Hollywood, but audiences seem to be familiar with only

 If the English actor has a familiar face, it’s because he’s appeared in Cloud Atlas, Interstellar, and starred in The CW miniseries Containment.

 Jimmy is another Arrow actor having appeared on the show as Baron Reiter.
 And, in 2008, he became the first black actor to play the role of Jimmy Porter in acclaimed playwright John Osborne’s Look Back In Anger.
 His brother, Sola, also happens to be head percussionist for Jamiroquai.

 Adewale’s resume includes turns as Killer Croc in Suicide Squad and Dave Duerson in Concussion.
 He’s also set to voice Captain Vervain in the highly-anticipated Watership Down miniseries.

 2016 Karwai Tang

-British actor David Oyelowo, who is most known for portraying Dr. Martin Luther King, Jr. in Selma, is turning 41 on April 1.
+British actor David Oyelowo, most known for portraying Dr. Martin Luther King, Jr. in Selma, is turning 41 on April 1.

 Ameen played Capheus in the first season of Netflix hit Sense8 and landed roles in Lee Daniels’ The Butler, The Maze Runner, and Beyond the Lights.
-His first Hollywood film role was in Red Tails, the story of the African American Tuskegee airman in World War II.
+His first Hollywood film role was in Red Tails, the story of the African-American Tuskegee airmen in World War II.

 Barry King/Getty images